 For anyone who’s new to the idea of a “capsule wardrobe,” in a nutshell: it’s choosing fewer articles of clothing that can be worn many ways.

 The average American throws away 81 pounds of clothing each year, according to some estimates.

 Think of the clothes you’ve discarded in the past year: on a scale of totally-worn-out to I-just-don’t-want-it-anymore, where do you usually fall?

 We’ve all looked in our closet and realized we need to purge; it’s a good thing, but when it’s the norm, it becomes costly and ultimately unsatisfying.

 The big takeaway: choose well and take care of what you have.
 Let’s get our hands dirty!

-Favorite tees seem to just acquire little dark spots and blemishes overtime.
+Favorite shirts seem to just acquire little dark spots and blemishes over time.
 I had luck lifting these stains out by soaking the shirts in a kitchen bowl with vinegar and cold water.

 Use about a half a cup vinegar and fill the bowl with cold water.
 Cold water lifts stains better than hot water.
 Soak t-shirts for about 30 minutes and wash normally in cold water.